 What Is A Cold Air Intake?

 In reality, reducing the air’s temperature is the same as increasing the density.
-It’s this density change that makes the real difference.
+It’s this density change that makes the genuine difference.

-With more oxygen going into the motor, combustion is more efficient.
-The air/fuel mixture ignites with more force, creating more power on its downward stroke.
-This leads to more overall engine horsepower.
+With supplementary oxygen going into the motor, combustion is more effective.
+The air/fuel mixture ignites with more intensity, creating more power on its downward stroke.
+This leads to increased overall engine horsepower.

-Thus, a cold air intake improves engine performance.
-At the same time, it can positively impact fuel economy, engine health, and many other things.
+Thus, a chilly air intake improves engine performance.
+At the same time, it can positively impact fuel economy, engine health, and many other aspects.

 How Much Does A Cold Air Intake Cost To Install?